The Social Impact of Drug & Alcohol

 Community-based programs have gained traction as effective means of supporting individuals in recovery.
 These programs often involve peer support groups, community outreach, and education initiatives aimed at reducing stigma and providing resources for those affected by addiction.

-The Social Impact of Drug Abuse
+The Social Impact of Drugs Can Be Mitigated

-By treating drug addicts for their addictions rather than sending them to jail, it is possible to lessen the impact on the country.
+Addiction affects millions of people each year.
+With specialized treatment programs, more people can be reached, and the social impact of drugs will lessen.
+By offering drug rehab rather than sending individuals to jail, it is possible to decrease the impact on the country.
 With the proper treatment, recidivism rates will drop along with violent crime rates.
 More children will grow up with their families when their parents get the treatment they need to reclaim their rightful spot in society.

 ACLU: Extreme Racial Disparities Persist in Marijuana Arrests.
-ACLU Graphics &; Visualizations. (n.d.).
+ACLU Graphics & Visualizations. (n.d.).
 Retrieved from https://graphics.aclu.org/marijuana-arrest-report/

 Addiction Center. (n.d.).
 How Addiction Affects The Family.
 Retrieved from https://www.addictioncenter.com/addiction/how-addiction-affects-the-family/